pierrick-giffard/STAMM/ReadMe.md

 The computational time is not proportional to time step.
 Hence, a great part of computational time is dedicated to access data from disk (operation done each day for daily datasets).
 Also, it is quite fast to calculate turtles positions evolution since it is done in C (up to 10 000 turtles).
 Indeed, Parcels translates all python kernels to C language in order to speed up execution.

 Field chunking is available for large datasets, to load data that would never fit into memory in one go.
-In STAMM chunksize is set to &#39;auto&#39; because for 2D fields it is the fastest mode without memory problems.
-Chunksize = False might be the fastest option if you work with 1/4°, but memory problems can appear with higher resolutions.
+In STAMM chunksize is set to False for 1/4° resolution 2D fields, to &#39;auto&#39; for 2D fields of higher resolution and to a fixed value (256) for 3D fields.
+This fixed value might to be optimal in all situations.

-Using 3D fields would be feasible through manual tuning of chunksize (see [http://oceanparcels.org/faq.html](http://oceanparcels.org/faq.html)).
-It would be interesting not to consider depth dimension (probably faster than depth=1).
+Note that using 3D data is a way slower than using surface data only.

 ## tstep and t\_output